-So, we looked into how the best caddies in the world determine how far to hit a shot and are putting that system into your hands with our latest update to 18Birdies.
+So, we looked into how the best caddies in the world determine how far to hit a shot and put that system into your hands with our latest update to 18Birdies.

 Plays Like – The greatest Caddy on tour, in your pocket

-By looking at the science for how a golf ball is affected by temperature, elevation change, wind, rain, humidity, and other conditions – 18Birdies will help you factor all of these elements into how to play the perfect distance.
+By looking at the science of how a golf ball is affected by temperature, elevation change, wind, altitude, and other conditions – 18Birdies will help you factor all of these elements into playing the perfect distance.

 It’s like having a scientist in your golf bag who determines what distance to hit just like the best caddies on tour.

 To see each of the components of Plays Like, Tap the Plays Like distance on the GPS screen to see a breakdown of each of the factors that are accounted for in the adjustment.

 After opening the Plays Like panel, let’s get into some details of the Plays Like feature.
 To see each of the factors that Plays Like will take into account:

 - Tap Play and follow the process to enter the GPS screen.

 - Tap on the Plays Like distance to open the Plays Like Panel.

 On this screen, you can see a detailed breakdown of how each factor will affect your shot Wind, Elevation Change, Temperature, Altitude Change, and Lie Angle.
 To manually change one of the Plays Like details, tap the 'Adjust' button next to the detail.